sunfeatherstone/rhp-seirs/README.md

 IDs, max error ≤ 1 s*
 * **A fitted weekly rhythm–modulation function** derived from that corpus
-* **A CMA-ES → PSO → LSQ pipeline written in MATLAB R2024b** that calibrates a four-compartment RhP–SEIRS model to real cascades
+* **A CMA-ES → PSO → LSQ pipeline written in MATLAB R2024b** that calibrates a four-compartment RhP–SEIRS model to real Events
 * **Best-fit parameters, diagnostic plots and global-sensitivity analyses**

 The complete data–processing chain is documented in the paper; only essential usage